 This book helped me learned almost everything I know about website design.
 It was the starting block for me to begin diving into the world of website design and learn how to bring a page to life.
 With the use of CSS the ability to make everything custom is endless.
-Learning these things helped me be more creative, it gave great insight on coding and why it can be fun.
+Learning these things helped me be more creative, it gave great insight into coding and why it can be fun.

-With the use of this book I learned the Do’s and Dont’s and I think it really shaped me into the designer I am today.
+With the use of this book, I learned the Do’s and Dont’s and I think it really shaped me into the designer I am today.
 Although it may be boring to a lot of people I think coding and building something from scratch is extremely satisfying.

 Anthony Giampaolo, Account Executive